rokdd/django-auto-static-libs/README.md

 ## Idea

-Provide basic libraries and resources like jQuery or semantic-ui updated and self-hosted in django applications.
+Provide basic libraries and resources like jQuery or semantic-ui in django applications.
+Make it easier for keeping them updated and self-hosted.

 ## Installation